jamiewannenburg/math-slides/Readme.md

 * [OBS](https://obsproject.com/download) can be used to switch between slides and camera, and also create a composite with both
 * [Remove background plugin for OBS](https://github.com/royshil/obs-backgroundremoval)
+* Another way to remove the background is with an [Image mask](https://streamshark.io/obs-guide/image-mask) in OBS
 * [gInk](https://github.com/geovens/gInk/releases/) to draw on the screen with a wacom tablet

 # Helpful values